JetBrains/guide/site/javascript/tutorials/react_typescript_tdd/chrome_debugging/index.md

 video: "https://youtu.be/dvmZi_DWu9I"
 ---

-As discussed in [Debugging During Testing With NodeJS](../nodejs_debugging/), testing and debugging under NodeJS is very productive.
+As discussed in [Debugging During Testing With Node.js](../nodejs_debugging/), testing and debugging under Node.js is very productive.
 There are times, though, where you need a browser environment.
 Fortunately, JetBrains IDEs can remote-control the browser's execution, letting you stay inside the IDE.